 Political risks have increased across the euro area, posing a challenge to the implementation of fiscal and structural reforms.
-Rising political uncertainty (especially in Spain, Portugal, Greece, Italy and France) and increasing support for populist political parties with eurosceptic credentials contribute to risks for debt sustainability.
+Rising political uncertainty and increasing support for populist political parties with eurosceptic credentials contribute to risks for debt sustainability.

-Across the whole of Europe the biggest political risk is the UK decision to quit the European Union: a shock to the institutions and norms that underpin markets.
+The biggest political risk is the UK decision to leave the European Union.
 Brexit is different from the euro break-up fears of 2012, the global financial crisis of 2008, or the bursting of the high-tech bubble of 2001.
-This time we face the threat of political rather than financial contagion.
+This time there is the threat of political rather than financial contagion.

-No matter whether we have a full-blown or a ‘light’ UK separation from the EU, the political risk for the rest of the continent is that referendums will mushroom across Europe in a tug-of-war between populist forces and the political establishment.
-This risk is heightened for countries with strong anti-European sentiment such as Hungary, the Netherlands, Denmark, even France.
+No matter whether we have a full-blown or a ‘light’ UK separation from the EU, the political risk for the rest of Europe is that referendums will mushroom across the continent in a tug-of-war between populist forces and the political establishment.

 In addition to the flight to safety, major central banks have shown a rather dovish reaction.
-The Bank of England is likely to cut its base rate by 0.25 points in August, while the ECB may also ease further, with the QE programme possibly extended beyond March 2017.
-In Japan there is even talk of central bank financing of the private sector directly with base money (also known as ‘helicopter money’).
-In the US, the Brexit shock has effectively removed the possibility that the Federal Reserve will raise rates in July.
-The market-implied probability of a Fed rate hike in 2016 has declined from about 50% on the eve of the vote to roughly 10% today.
+The Bank of England cut its base rate by 0.25 points in August, while the ECB may ease further too.
+In Japan there is even talk of central bank financing of the private sector directly with base money.

-Prof. John (Iannis) Mourmouras is Bank of Greece Deputy Governor and a former Deputy Finance Minister.
+Prof. John (Iannis) Mourmouras is Deputy Governor of the Bank of Greece and a former Deputy Finance Minister.
 This is an abridged version of a speech at the OMFIF Third Main Meeting in North America, at Washington University in St. Louis, on 14 July.